PARENT RESOURCES

 - We like parents to join in and get their children settled into an activity before they leave.

-- We ask parents to always say good-bye before leaving.
+- We ask parents to always say good-bye before leaving to build trust with their child.

-- Before you would leave your child for a day alone at school we ask a parent to stay with them for the length of their day to provide a safe harbor and guidance through the routine.
+- Before you leave your child for a day alone at school, we ask a parent to stay with them for a transition from 10:00 to 11:00 to provide a safe harbor and guidance through the routine.
+We schedule these by appointment.

-- The first visit after touring the school you can drop off paperwork and visit for an hour and during that visit leave the room for 5 minutes.
+- The first visit, after touring the school, you can drop off paperwork and visit for 1 hour and during that visit leave the room for 5 to 15 minutes.
+This is a suitable time to register with the time clock and

-- Their reaction when you leave the classroom for a short time is a good indication how long parents will need to spend transitioning their children.
+- Their reaction when you leave the classroom for a brief time is a good indication of how long parents will need to spend transitioning their children.
+The bonding with teachers increases when they are left at school for their first days.

-- The more days and more hours the children attend the faster they bond with the other children and teachers and the transition is complete.
+- The more days and more hours the children attend the faster they bond with the other children and teachers.
+They learn the routine and join the activities and the transition is complete.

 2. Which days of the week is it?